About the REZ network infrastructure project

 EMFs are found everywhere, including in the natural environment, and are produced wherever electricity or electrical equipment is used.
 According to health authorities, including the World Health Organisation (WHO) and the Australian Radiation Protection and Nuclear Safety Agency (APRANSA), EMFs from electrical transmission lines are not considered a risk to human health.

-A detailed assessment of EMFs from the REZ transmission project will be carried out as part of the project’s Environmental Impact Statement (EIS).
+A detailed assessment of EMFs from the REZ transmission project will be carried out as part of the project’s environmental impact statement (EIS).

 This assessment will ensure EMFs from transmission infrastructure, including energy hubs and transmission lines, are within the required guidelines.
 For more information, you can view our EMF fact sheet.